-- Usually 2 to 4 percent interest for long term house loans
+- Usually 2 to 4 per cent interest for long-term house loans

-2. Loan from Credit Institutions in Germany
+2. Loan from Credit Institutions

 They provide easier credit than the banks and most of them are online.
 However, the fees are usually higher than the Banks. some examples of such credit institutions in Germany are Barclays Credit or EasyCredit.

-- Low interest rate for small and short term loans
+- Low-interest rate for small and short term loans

 - Requires a decent credit score

-- usually between 4 to 10 percent interest on short term loans.
+- usually between 4 to 10 per cent interest on short-term loans.

-3. Peer-to-Peer lending providers in Germany
+3. Peer-to-Peer lending

-This can be an option for foriegners who have not been in Germany for a long time but need a credit loan in Germany.
-They have high interest rate depends on the credit score.
-Therefore, if you have a decent credit score you can get a loan with lower interest rate compared to someone with negative credit score.
+This can be an option for foreigners who have not been in Germany for a long time but need a credit loan in Germany.
+They have a high-interest rate depends on the credit score.
+So, if you have a decent credit score you can get a loan with a lower interest rate compared to someone with a negative credit score.

 - High interest rate